Konstantin8105/Contribution_Guide_RU/README.md

-You should checkout the Go source repo anywhere you want as long as it`s outside of your $GOPATH.
+You should checkout the Go source repo anywhere you want as long as it's outside of your $GOPATH.
 Go to a directory where you want the source to appear and run the following command in a terminal.